 Management of melanose, caused by the fungus Diaporthe citri, is often necessary in mature groves where fruit is intended for the fresh market, particularly if recently killed twigs and wood are present because of freezes or other causes.
 Melanose management is not usually needed in groves less than 10 years old or in those where fruit is intended for processing.
 As a caveat, more dead wood is present in canopies of young trees because of huanglongbing (HLB) than historically was the case.
 Growers should monitor young groves for dead wood and start applications before melanose becomes economically damaging.
 Grapefruit is especially susceptible to melanose, but all citrus may be damaged by the disease.

 Spores produced by D. citri in the asexual stage are the primary inoculum of this fungus.
-The sexual stage is relatively unimportant for the disease.
+The sexual stage is relatively unimportant for disease management.
 The asexual spores are produced in flask-shaped structures embedded in dead twigs in the tree canopy, especially those twigs that have died within the last several months.
 In addition to producing spores on melanose-affected twigs after they die, D. citri is able to colonize dead twigs that were originally healthy and can produce inoculum on them as well.
 Spores are produced during wet periods and dispersed to young, susceptible fruit, leaves, and twigs by rain splash.
 No spores are produced on symptomatic leaves, fruit, or living twigs.
 At 75°F–80°F (23.8°C–26.7°C), 10–12 hours of leaf wetness are required for infection, and at lower temperatures up to 18–24 hours may be needed.
 These leaf wetness periods are not uncommon in Florida.